 Policy Indicator(s) Who?
 How?
-Timescale Target Review trigger(s) SR01 Maximising the use of secondary and recycled aggregates Planning applications for major (non-minerals) development that will require aggregates for construction.
-Annual sales (in million tonnes) of secondary and / or recycled aggregates from within Gloucestershire GCC Glos.
+Timescale Target Review trigger(s) SR01 Maximising the use of secondary and recycled aggregates Planning applications for major (non-minerals) accompanied by a Waste Minimisation Statement (WMS) that incorporate the re-use of construction, demolition and excavation waste in construction and the procurement of construction materials with a recycled content.
+Annual sales (in million tonnes) of secondary and / or recycled aggregates from within Gloucestershire.
+Planning applications for minerals development involving infrastructure for the production of secondary and / or recycled aggregates; Planning applications for non-minerals development involving infrastructure for the production of secondary aggregates GCC Glos.
 District Councils Review of district DM decisions Review of non-minerals related County Council DM decisions Review of annual minerals monitoring data Annual data (Jan - Dec) reported in the AMR for the following year.
-100% of permitted major (non-minerals) development applications committing to the use of secondary and / or recycled aggregates in their construction.
+100% of permitted major (non-minerals) development applications accompanied by a Waste Minimisation Statement (WMS) that incorporate re-use of construction, demolition and excavation waste in construction and the procurement of construction materials with a recycled content.
 One planning application for major (non-minerals) development has been permitted where the requirements of policy SR01 have been outweighed by other material considerations; There has been a decline (from the year of adoption) in the supply of secondary and / or recycled aggregates from within Gloucestershire.

-MS01 Non-minerals development within MSAs Planning applications for (non-minerals) development within MSAs that are not exempt from mineral resource safeguarding requirements GCC Glos.
+Policy Indicator(s) Who?
+How?
+Timescale Target Review trigger(s) MS01 Non-minerals development within MSAs Planning applications for (non-minerals) development within MSAs that are not exempt from mineral resource safeguarding requirements GCC Glos.
 District Councils Review of district DM decisions Review of non-minerals related County Council DM decisions Annual data (Jan - Dec) reported in the AMR for the following year.
-100% of planning applications for (non-minerals) development, which are not exempt from mineral resource safeguarding requirements being:- • refused on mineral resource safeguarding grounds; or• permitted on condition that prior extraction will take place One planning application for (non-minerals) development permitted where accordance with clause v of policy MS01 has justified the sterilisation of mineral resources.
+100% of planning applications for (non-minerals) development, which are not exempt from mineral resource safeguarding requirements being: - refused on mineral resource safeguarding grounds; orpermitted on condition that prior extraction will take place One planning application for (non-minerals) development permitted where accordance with clause v of policy MS01 has justified the sterilisation of mineral resources.
 There has been a decline (from the year of adoption) in the number of (non-minerals) planning applications within MSAs that are not exempt from mineral resource safeguarding requirements, being considered against policy MS01 MS02 Safeguarding mineral infrastructure Planning applications for (non-minerals) development on / or adjoining locally designated safeguarded mineral infrastructure sites (see appendix 2 of the MLP) No. of mineral infrastructures sites present within Gloucestershire GCC Glos.
 District Councils Review of district DM decisions Review of non-minerals related County Council DM decisions Annual data (Jan - Dec) reported in the AMR for the following year.
-100% of planning applications for (non-minerals) development on / or adjoining safeguarded mineral infrastructure sites being:- • refused on mineral infrastructure safeguarding grounds; or• permitted on condition that satisfactory replacement infrastructure will be provided One planning application for (non-minerals) development permitted where accordance with clause iv of policy MS02 has justified mineral infrastructure being adversely affected or lost.
+100% of planning applications for (non-minerals) development on / or adjoining safeguarded mineral infrastructure sites being: refused on mineral infrastructure safeguarding grounds; orpermitted on condition that satisfactory replacement infrastructure will be provided One planning application for (non-minerals) development permitted where accordance with clause iv of policy MS02 has justified mineral infrastructure being adversely affected or lost.
 There has been a decline (from the year of adoption) in the number of mineral infrastructure sites listed in appendix 2 of the MLP